KaioCA/NLW-2022/README.md

 Here are the Front-end in ReactJS, the Back-end in Node.js and the app in React Native.

 Simple integration project with a feedback button for websites and app, sending the the subject, the text and the print-screen of error.
-The data is saved in the bank and also sent to the desired email.
+The data is saved in the database and also sent to the desired email.

 Design for study only.